 You want to perform activities like dusting and sweeping daily or every other day since dust and pet fur can build up quickly.
 You should vacuum and mop every week in order to remove a week’s worth of dirt and spills.

 Polishing, although not essential for every floor type, is a task you can do monthly to get your floors looking shiny.
+Consider investing in a floor polisher, which will help you to make your floor clean and shine.
 Finally, at least once a year, you should be deep cleaning your floors.
 You can have this done professionally, or if you have the know-how and the time, you can do it yourself.

 If your floor has entirely worn out, then you may want to replace it.
 Refinishing hardwood every three to five years will increase their longevity and ensure your rooms are guest-ready at all times.

 When you are afraid of a particular area of your floor getting too dirty, put down a mat.
 Mats will absorb dirt from muddy boots and paws and can be cleaned regularly.
 The amount of dirt on your floors will be reduced by putting out some foot mats by your doorways.